linknx/linknx/README.md

 This repository is a migration of the legacy one hosted on [Sourceforge](https://sourceforge.net/projects/linknx/) which is now deprecated.

 ## Documentation
-Read the [wiki pages](https://github.com/linknx/linknx/wiki) for detailed information about how to build, install, configure and run LinKNX.
+Read the [wiki pages](https://github.com/linknx/linknx/wiki) for detailed information about how to build, install, configure and run linknx.

-## How to build LinKNX
+## How to build linknx
 The best option is to download a tarball corresponding to a specific version (see links below).
 Then, run
 ```
 ./configure